-The New England and Mid-Atlantic Fishery Management Councils are interested in increasing monitoring and/or other types of data collection in some fishery management plans to assess the amount and type of catch, to more precisely monitor annual catch limits, and/or provide other information for management.
+The New England Fishery Management Council (NEFMC) and the Mid-Atlantic Fishery Management Council (MAFMC) are interested in increasing monitoring and/or other types of data collection in some fishery management plans (FMPs) to assess the amount and type of catch, to more precisely monitor annual catch limits, and/or provide other information for management.
 This increased monitoring would be above coverage required through the Standardized Bycatch Reporting Methodology (SBRM), the Endangered Species Act (ESA) or Marine Mammal Protection Act (MMPA).
-The amount of available Federal funding to support additional monitoring and legal constraints on the sharing of costs between the National Marine Fisheries Service (NMFS) and the fishing industry have recently prevented NMFS from approving proposals for industryfunded monitoring in some fisheries, specifically Atlantic Herring Amendment 5, Atlantic Mackerel, Squid, and Butterfish Amendment 14, and Northeast (NE) Multispecies Framework Adjustment 48.
+The amount of available Federal funding to support additional monitoring and legal constraints associated with industry-funded monitoring cost responsibilities have prevented the National Marine Fisheries Service (NMFS) from approving recent industry-funded monitoring proposals, specifically Atlantic Herring Amendment 5, Atlantic Mackerel, Squid, and Butterfish Amendment 14, and Northeast (NE) Multispecies Framework Adjustment 48.

-This amendment would provide the measures necessary for industry funding and available Federal funding to pay for additional monitoring to meet specific monitoring coverage targets for each fishery management plan (FMP).
-This action is needed for the Council to prioritize industry-funded monitoring programs across fishery management plans when available Federal funding falls short of the total needed to fully fund all monitoring programs.
+The Industry-Funded Monitoring Omnibus Amendment would provide the measures necessary for industry funding and available Federal funding to pay for additional monitoring to meet specific monitoring coverage targets for each FMP.
+This action is needed for the Councils to prioritize industry-funded monitoring programs across fishery management plans when available Federal funding falls short of the total needed to fully fund all monitoring programs.
 This omnibus amendment would also ensure consistency for industry-funded monitoring programs across New England and Mid-Atlantic FMPs.

-This amendment is composed of a set of Omnibus Alternatives that would modify all the FMPs managed by the New England and Mid-Atlantic Councils to allow streamlined development of future FMP-specific industry-funded monitoring programs.
+This amendment includes a set of Omnibus Alternatives that would modify all the FMPs managed by the New England and MAFMCs to allow standardized, streamlined development of future FMP-specific industry-funded monitoring programs.
 Additionally, this amendment includes alternatives for specific industry-funded monitoring programs for the Atlantic Herring FMP and the Atlantic Mackerel, Squid, and Butterfish FMP, which would be implemented as part of this action.
 All of the alternatives are summarized below.